DaveVoyles/react/docs/tutorial/tutorial.md

   ...
 }
 ```
+// Is it possible to be more clear here?
+// This implies that we are removing the constructor from GAME, and not board (which is what I believe the author is trying to say).
+// It took me several reads to understand.

-Then remove the constructor and change `Board` so that it takes `squares` via props and has its own `onClick` prop specified by `Game`, like the transformation we made for `Square` and `Board` earlier.
+Then remove the constructor from `Board` and change `Board` so that it takes `squares` via props and has its own `onClick` prop specified by `Game`, like the transformation we made for `Square` and `Board` earlier.
 You can pass the location of each square into the click handler so that we still know which square was clicked:

 ```javascript
 return <Square value={this.props.squares[i]} onClick={() => this.props.onClick(i)} />;